-Linda Laine (chair), Shelley Bradfield, Stavros Papakonstantinidis
+Mary Stark (chair), Shelley Bradfield, Mary Donato, Linda Laine, Stavros Papakonstantinidis

 The Communication Studies program provides students with broad-based exposure to the academic discipline that examines the process of creating messages, meaning, and relationships in a broad array of contexts.
-In an effort to cultivate critical thinking, clear writing, articulate speaking, and proficiency with technology, our students study communication within a variety of contexts, particularly those related to professional engagement, civic responsibility, and media citizenship.
+To cultivate critical thinking, clear writing, articulate speaking, and proficiency with technology, our students study communication in a variety of contexts, particularly those related to professional engagement, interpersonal, and media citizenship.
 Through a combination of theoretical grounding and applied experience, we prepare our majors for a range of careers, enable them to participate productively in a democratic culture, and instill in them a desire for lifelong learning.
-Coursework is supplemented by internships, service learning experiences, co-curricular activities, and supervised independent study.
+Coursework is supplemented by internships, and service learning experiences.

 Competency in oral communication is demonstrated throughout the curriculum.
-Competency in written communication skills is assessed by the evaluation of materials contained in a student's e-portfolio and the completion of COMM 280 Communication Research and Writing with a minimum grade of "C" for the course.
+Competency in written communication skills is assessed by the completion of COMM 280 Communication Research and Writing with a minimum grade of "C" for the course.
 Communication Studies majors attaining less than this level of proficiency must retake the course until achieving a satisfactory level of performance.
 Students are urged to complete COMM 280 in their second year.